Step 1

 Choose your phone, data plan, payment readiness, and first app job.
 The tool turns that into a setup order you can finish before boarding.

-Set up the layers that unlock everything else first: mobile data or roaming, hotel details, translation, maps, and one primary wallet.
+Set up the basics that unlock everything else first: mobile data or roaming, hotel details, translation, maps, and one primary wallet.
 Then add WeChat/Weixin backup, Didi, Trip.com or 12306, metro, food, and attraction flows based on the trip.

 Read full app checklistApplies to